metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

 - `count` (Number) Count specifies the required number of entries that must match.
-If the count is null, all entries must match (a logical AND).
+If the count is null, all entries must match(a logical AND).
 If the count is 1, at least one entry must match (a logical OR).
-If the count contains a value N, then N must be less than or equal to the size of entries, and at least N entries must match.
+If the count contains avalue N, then N must be less than or equal to the size of entries, and at least N entries must match.
 - `entries` (Attributes List) Entries contains the available attestors.
-An attestor can be a static key, attributes for keyless verification, or a nested attestor declaration. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--attestors--entries))
+An attestor can be a static key,attributes for keyless verification, or a nested attestor declaration. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--attestors--entries))

 <a id="nestedatt--spec--rules--verify_images--verify_digest--attestors--entries"></a>
 ### Nested Schema for `spec.rules.verify_images.verify_digest.attestors.entries`

 Optional:

-- `annotations` (Map of String) Annotations are used for image verification.
-Every specified key-value pair must exist and match in the verified payload.
-The payload may contain other key-value pairs.
+- `annotations` (Map of String) Annotations are used for image verification.Every specified key-value pair must exist and match in the verified payload.The payload may contain other key-value pairs.
 - `attestor` (Map of String) Attestor is a nested set of Attestor used to specify a more complex set of match authorities.
 - `certificates` (Attributes) Certificates specifies one or more certificates. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--attestors--entries--certificates))
-- `keyless` (Attributes) Keyless is a set of attribute used to verify a Sigstore keyless attestor.
-See https://github.com/sigstore/cosign/blob/main/KEYLESS.md. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--attestors--entries--keyless))
+- `keyless` (Attributes) Keyless is a set of attribute used to verify a Sigstore keyless attestor.See https://github.com/sigstore/cosign/blob/main/KEYLESS.md. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--attestors--entries--keyless))
 - `keys` (Attributes) Keys specifies one or more public keys. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--attestors--entries--keys))
-- `repository` (String) Repository is an optional alternate OCI repository to use for signatures and attestations that match this rule.
-If specified Repository will override other OCI image repository locations for this Attestor.
+- `repository` (String) Repository is an optional alternate OCI repository to use for signatures and attestations that match this rule.If specified Repository will override other OCI image repository locations for this Attestor.

 <a id="nestedatt--spec--rules--verify_images--verify_digest--attestors--entries--certificates"></a>
 ### Nested Schema for `spec.rules.verify_images.verify_digest.attestors.entries.certificates`